 This service is available to T-Mobile customers at no additional cost on Gogo-enabled U.S.-based flights.
 And, Gogo 2.0 includes one hour of free data on every qualifying flight!
 For additional data needs, you can purchase additional data access directly from Gogo.

 Not all flights offer in-flight texting service from Gogo.
-To check if your upcoming flight offers this service, contact your airline to check reservation details.
+To check if your upcoming flight offers this service, contact your airline.

 T-Mobile In-flight Texting is supported on the following U.S.-based airlines:

 - Alaska Airlines

 - Delta Air Lines

 - US Airways